by Dr. Lawrence Wilson

-3. Chemical forms of iodine can be somewhat toxic.
+3. Chemical forms of iodine are somewhat toxic.
 Here I differ from many doctors who use potassium iodide, elemental iodine in water, and other chemical forms of iodine.
-They say it is not toxic, but my research is that it is a little toxic and it can build up in the body.
+They say it is not toxic, but my research is that it is toxic and it will build up in the liver.

 As a result, I much prefer kelp as one’s iodine supplement.
-Dr. Brownstein, whom I greatly respect, and some other natural doctors prefer to use iodine pills such as Iodoral, or liquids such as Lugol’s solution.
+Most other natural doctors prefer to use iodine pills such as Iodoral, or liquids such as Lugol’s solution.
 Other natural doctors prefer supplements such as prolamine iodine, Liquidulse, or others.
-These are also somewhat toxic, in my experience, or have other problems.
+These are all somewhat toxic, in my experience, or have other problems.

 The usual adult dosage of kelp is about 3600-4000 mg daily.
 This is usually given as 6 (six) 660 mg capsules daily.
 Some adults need a little more than this, and a few people need a little less.
 Children need less.
 If there is a reaction to this much kelp, it is usually a healing reaction.
 Just start with a pinch and work up.
 To learn about kelp, please read the article entitled Kelp on this website.

 Fish and Seafood as iodine supplements.
 These foods are excellent sources of iodine.
-However, most fish - and even more so shellfish - are today very high in mercury.
+However, all fish - and even more so shellfish - are high in mercury.
 In fact, mercury replaces iodine in the body.

 As a result, I cannot recommend eating fish, except for 3-4 cans of sardines weekly.
-This is an excellent food, especially the boneless sardines, because they are so small they do not have time to accumulate nearly as much mercury.
+Sardines are an excellent food because they are high in omega-3 oils, available vitamin D, selenium and other nutrients everyone needs today.
+They are also so small they do not accumulate nearly as much mercury.
 They are also always wild caught, and are cooked promptly when they are caught.

 However, they do not provide enough iodine to supply our needs today, in my experience.
 So even with 3-4 cans of sardines weekly, an iodine supplement is always needed.